OpenSCAP/container-compliance/README.md

 # Container Compliance

-Resources and tools to assert compliance of containers (docker, rocker, ...).
+Resources and tools to assert compliance of containers (docker, rocket, ...).

 ## Scanning Docker image using OpenSCAP